 You can file Form I-485 either online or by mail.
 To submit your form online, you should create a MyUSCIS account on the U.S. Citizenship and Immigration Service website.
 You can then receive all updates on your application through your alien registration number (a-number).

 If you will mail them to USCIS, the lockbox that you use depends on where you live and the postal service that you use to submit the application.

 How Long Does It Take for Form I-485 To Get Approved?

 It can take a while for U.S. Citizenship and Immigration Services (USCIS) to process your Form I-485 application.
 Form I-485 processing times differ depending on which adjustment category you fall under.
 You should receive receipt notices in approximately six weeks.
 USCIS will set a biometrics appointment at a local Application Support Center (ASC).
 That's where you submit your photo and fingerprints for a security check.

 You can file an application for a travel document or advance parole (Form I-131) and an application for employment authorization (Form I-765) with the I-485.
 You should receive your Employment Authorization Document (EAD) and Travel Document in six to eight months.

-USCIS should decide on your green card application from twelve to eighteen months if your priority date becomes current.
+USCIS should decide on your green card application in 12-18 months if your priority date becomes current.
 If USCIS approved your immigrant petition, you will receive your green card in the mail 30 days after an approval notice.
 When USCIS issues a green card interview notice, you must appear for the interview at a local USCIS office.
 There, the interviewing officer will make a decision on your green card application.